Best Home Saunas 2026

 Under $2,000

-This is the entry tier.
-You can get a functional, enjoyable infrared sauna here — just manage expectations on longevity and features.
+Entry tier.
+Functional, enjoyable infrared saunas — just manage expectations on longevity and features.

-• Serenelife SLISAU35BK — Portable option, minimal footprint (for occasional use only)
+- Serenelife SLISAU35BK — Portable option, minimal footprint (occasional use only)

 $2,000 - $5,000

 The sweet spot for most buyers.
-You get real quality without full premium pricing.
+Real quality without full premium pricing.

 $5,000+

 Premium territory.
-You’re paying for the best materials, warranties, and technology available.
+Best materials, warranties, and technology available.

 Frequently Asked Questions